cioos-siooc/cioos-siooc-assetmap/README.md

 # Done

+* generate tab panel per category
+* ON detail panel click "Map", select dataset on the map
 * add bbox region to search function
     * only in ckan config for now
     * write search url wih bbox as filter